Derv-OFlynn/Fallout2ndYear/04. Data Communications/Exam Revision.md

 ### <mark style="background: #69E772;">Last minute IP Address allocation notes:</mark>

-- The /n at the end of am IP address indicates how many addresses are in the block.
+- The /n at the end of an IP address indicates how many addresses are in the block.
 Minus n from 32.
 The amount of address = 2<sup>32-n</sup>, e.g. /24 means there are 2<sup>8</sup> = 256 address in the block.
 There are 24 bits for the network and 8 bits for the host.
 - If you can do an even split, every address gets the same mask.
 - In this example each subnet needs at least 25 host addresses.
 It also needs a network address and a broadcast address, so 27.
 32 is the closest power of 2 to 27 so the magic number is 32.
 - The mask is equal to 255.255.255.224